A MESSAGE FROM OUR FOUNDER & EXECUTIVE DIRECTOR

 But individuals with criminal backgrounds still face major hurdles in finding felon-friendly employment.
 And not finding employment, or finding employment at really low-wage levels, leaves ex-offenders unable to meet their daily living expenses and support their families.

 This prison revolving-door needs to end.
+Please check out my Ignite Annapolis presentation at Maryland Hall.
 With a serious showing of corporate social responsibility, employers could help end it.
 We have the capacity to effect real change.
 Companies that offer employment opportunities to the formerly incarcerated have found that those who pay their debts to society typically emerge from prison with a new perspective and lease on life.
 They're used to working hard; they're grateful for an opportunity to earn a living.

 And fidelity bonds and tax credits for companies willing to give the formerly incarcerated a second chance now offer firms an incentive to broaden their hiring focus.
 We have here a potential win-win opportunity — for companies, communities, and employees.
 Sustainable employment may be our single best opportunity to significantly reduce recidivism.
 So let's do our best to make this employment a reality.